 “The path is easy,” it is said of Shin Buddhism, “but few are those who take it.”
-From the Fall 2002 Buddhadharma, the late Taitetsu Unno explores the history of Jodo Shinshu and its core practice of calling the Name of Amida Buddha.
+From the Fall 2002 Buddhadharma, the late Taitetsu Unno explores the history of Jodo Shinshu and its core practice of reciting the Name of Amida Buddha.

 The question most frequently asked of a Shin Buddhist is, What is your practice?
 The obvious answer is the practice of compassion.
 As Buddhists, our task is to manifest compassion in everyday life, beginning with members of our own family and extending it to all of society.
 But when one really tries to practice compassion, expressing care, concern, empathy, and love, all the while respecting the autonomy and dignity of the other, one encounters a huge obstacle.
 And that obstacle is never the other but one’s own self-centered ego.
 This awareness is the starting point of the Shin Buddhist path.

 Among the many branches of Buddhism, the better-known ones in North America are today represented by various forms of Zen, Tibetan Buddhism, and Vipassana practices, but there are many other branches that are found in the Asian landscape.
 One of them is the Pure Land branch of Mahayana Buddhism, whose deep roots go back to the South Asian world that produced many scriptures, including the Pure Land scriptures, in the first century B.C.E.
 A major offshoot of this branch that emerged in thirteenth-century Japan is Jodo Shinshu, or Shin Buddhism.